code-farmer-VII/squared-tech/README.md

 ### **2. About Us**
 The About Us page provides:
-- A brief history of Squared Company.
+- A brief about of Squared Company.
-- The company's mission and vision.
+- The company's mission and goal.
 - Information about the leadership team and company culture.

 ### **3. Services**